-For the first evaluation, during an unseasonably cold March 2012, there were participants.
-On the first day eight students (two male) and a female lecturer from a secondyear site-specific theatre module at Falmouth University participated.
-On the second day students, nine female and six male plus their female lecturer came from a University of Exeter heritage site geography module.
-Three of the female participants were over 37, the others were all 1825.
-Each group walked both the app and the control measure (the MP3) the same day with lunch in between.
+For the first evaluation, during an unseasonably cold March 2012, there were 25 participants.
+On the first day, eight students (two male) and a female lecturer from a second-year site-specific theatre module at Falmouth University participated.
+On the second day, 15 students, nine female and six male plus their female lecturer, came from a University of Exeter heritage site geography module.
+Three of the female participants were over age 37, the others were all 18 to 25.
+Each group walked both the app and the control measure (the MP3) on the same day, with lunch in between.
 Users were split into groups at the beginning of the day, order 1 (app first then MP3) and order 2 (MP3 first then app).

-Although all students studied modules that included investigation of different sites, none had downloaded an MP3 walk onto their device or investigated a site using an app.
+Although all students studied modules that included investigation of different sites, none had previously downloaded an MP3 walk onto their device or investigated a site using an app.

-All evaluators completed a pre-visit questionnaire (two sides of A4) and immediately after the evaluation or MP3 walk (four sides of A4).
-Drift direction and button usage were logged within the app and we observed the students at intervals during the app walk noting comments and behaviours.
+All evaluators completed a pre-visit questionnaire (two sides of A4) and one immediately after the evaluation or MP3 walk (four sides of A4).
+Drift direction and button usage were logged within the app and we observed the students at intervals during the app walk, noting comments and behaviours.

 Text boxes eliciting qualitative responses were embedded into the questionnaire but the majority of questions were in a graphic rating scale (Stone et al 1974) format.
-The advantage of graphic rating scales is to attenuate cognitive interferenceother words, it records more immediate, spontaneous responses by a line between two extremes rather than choosing a number or phrase that matches experience.
+The advantage of graphic rating scales is to attenuate cognitive interference.
+In other words, it records more immediate, spontaneous responses by marking a line between two extremes rather than choosing a number or phrase that matches respondents’ experience.
 Below is an example of a graphic rating scale question:

 Fig 1: (graphic rating scale example)